 Feel Good Contacts sell affordable blue filter glasses, and the ordering process couldn’t be easier.
 Save up to 40% on an extensive range of high-quality designer frames.
 If you’re a new customer, you can get 10% off your first order or a student discount of 16% off if you’re in full-time education.
 You can also earn reward points on every single order as well as 5% off every order with Auto-Replenish.

 The best blue light glasses can be found at Feel Good Contacts.
 These glasses have gained popularity over recent years due to the increasing usage of digital devices, gaming can also contribute to eye strain.
 Both adults and children spend more hours a day looking at monitors and smartphones.
-This article explains what blue light glasses are and the ways in which they are beneficial.
+We explain what blue lens glasses are and the ways in which they are beneficial.

 Buying Anti-blue light glasses couldn’t be easier.
 At Feel Good Contacts, the process is fast and simple.